Establishing your new turf – ensuring it happens

 1. Watering

 Watering is key to establishing your new turf.
-It is recommended that watering is done during the cooler times of the day in summer so that the water is absorbed.
-During the hottest part of the day most of the water will simply evaporate into the atmosphere.
+We recommend that watering is done during the cooler times of the day in summer.
+Otherwise during the hottest part of the day most of the water will simply evaporate into the atmosphere.

 Please don’t soak the lawn.
 But apply enough water for it to just permeate through the turf into the soil below.
 Keep watering morning and evening for at least two weeks or until it is well rooted.
 You can check it the turf is rooted by lifting up a corner, if it is adhering to the soil then you can slow down and water as the weather dictates.